RealizingFutures/MarchMadness2017/MarchMadnessAndPredictiveAnalytics.md

 ### Calculate NCAA Rankings

-I used R, a preferred language for data scientists, to write a function that will calculate NCAA basketball team rankings using the Massey Method as explained by Professor Chartier.
+I used R, a preferred language for data scientists, to write a function that will calculate NCAA Division I Men's Basketball team rankings using the Massey Method as explained by Professor Chartier.
 This algorithm follows this general recipe for calculating the rankings using a linear system:

 1) Calculate each team's net point differential from the regular season games and save these in a vector (V).
 2) Calculate a winning team by losing team matrix (M) that has the amount of games each team has played as well as a multiple of -1 for each matchup between two given teams.